 Don't worry if you are having a similar issue on your computer.
 Check out the exact problems that you are having on your computer, follow to learn the causes and fix the issue on your computer immediately:

 Part 1.
-Fix "The Selected Partition Was Created by Windows and Might Contain Data" Error
+Fix "The Selected Partition Was Not Created by Windows and Might Contain Data" Error

 According to some users, it seems that Windows sometimes doesn't recognize their created partition after rebooting Windows.
 When they tend to deal with the not recognized partition in Disk Management, only the "Delete Volume" option is available.
 And Windows will pop up a message as shown below: "The selected partition was not created by Windows and might contain data recognized by other operating systems.
 Do you want to delete this partition?"

 To fix 'the selected partition as not created by Windows and might contain data recognized by other operating systems' error, we'll show you the causes first and then provide you with reliable solutions.

 - The current disk was a GPT disk with 2+ TB capacity.

 - The disk was converted into MBR and is running as an MBR disk on Windows PC.